file-format/Docs/en/video/flv.md

 lastmod: 2020-14-12
 ---

-## What is a FLV file? ##
+## What is an FLV file? ##

 FLV (Flash Video) is a container file format with the .flv extension.
 FLV is used to deliver audio/video content over the internet by using the Adobe Flash Player or Adobe Air.
-The data in FLV files is encoded in the same way as SWF files.
+The data in FLV files are encoded in the same way as SWF files.
 The direct support was added to Flash Player 7 in 2003.
 Adobe systems created F4V in 2007 due to the restrictions of FLV.

 ### Encoding ###

-FLV files contain video bit streams of Sorenson Spark which are a proprietary variant of H.263 video standard.
+FLV files contain video bitstreams of Sorenson Spark which are a proprietary variant of the H.263 video standard.
 It is the required compression format for Flash Player 6 and 7.
-Version 8 of Flash Player support for On2 TrueMotion VP6 video bit streams.
+Version 8 of Flash Player support for On2 TrueMotion VP6 video bitstreams.
 It is the recommended compression format for Flash Player 8 and higher.
 FLV supports audio in MP3, Nellymoser Asao Codec, and the open-source Speex codec.
 It also supports uncompressed audio or ADPCM format audio.
 AAC (HE-AAC/AAC SBR, AAC Main Profile, and AAC-LC) are supported by the recent versions of Flash Player 9.

 ## Structure ##